arnaudlambertt/Thiscord/README.md

 * New channel creation
   graduation: 6/6

-    The channel creation is a simple dialog, once the channel is created it is added in database with the creator in its members
+    The channel creation is a simple dialog, once the channel is created it is added in database with the creator in its members.
-    You can also cancel the creation in the dialog once the channel is created you can manage it in a very intuitive manner
+    You can also cancel the creation in the dialog.
+    Once the channel is created you can manage it in a very intuitive manner.
 * Channel membership and access
   graduation: 4/4